AdobeDocs/workfront.en/help/workfront-basics/using-home/using-the-home-area/my-updates-area.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## Prerequisites

 You must have the following before you begin:

-* If you have a `Workfront` license other than Review, your `Workfront` or `Group administrator` must add the My&nbsp;Updates area to the Main&nbsp;Menu using a layout template and assign you to that template.
+* If you have a Workfront license other than Review, your Workfront or Group administrator must add the My&nbsp;Updates area to the Main&nbsp;Menu using a layout template and assign you to that template.

   Review-license users can view the My Updates area in their Main Menu by default.